actions-marketplace-validations/tfisicaro_commit-email-validation-action/README.md

 # Validate git author email

-This action validates that the git author email is in the list of allowd domains.
+This action validates that the git author email is in the list of allowed domains.

 ## Inputs